 The attorneys at Satterwhite Law Firm, LLC, have handled high-profile and complicated intellectual property matters with extraordinary results.
 Our experience spans a range of industries, from new and creative medical devices to innovative modifications to electric guitars.

-Our attorneys work closely with our clients to develop legal strategies to protect their unique ideas, inventions, brands and businesses.
+Our intellectual property attorneys in Mobile work closely with our clients to develop legal strategies to protect their unique ideas, inventions, brands and businesses.
 We have helped launch many innovative startups, advised them about growth and financing options, and helped these fledgling companies gain a successful position in a competitive market.

 In addition, we have lawyers dedicated to negotiating, structuring and closing complex transactions driven by innovation or technological opportunities, including licenses, joint ventures and other commercial agreements.
 Due to the diversity of our client base, we can see business arrangements from all perspectives, and fully understand the diverse needs of all parties to a particular transaction.
 That is why our clients retain us for complex IP transactions, such as Angel investments and other financing rounds, as well as Initial Public Offerings, in their journey from merely an idea to a market disrupting enterprise.